-This green blueberry smoothie recipe will knock your socks off and the kids will actually eat it.
-Using stuff you have on hand and full of antioxidants, this is one for the recipe books.
+This green blueberry smoothie recipe will knock your socks off beacuse the kids will actually drink it.
+Using stuff you have on hand, this smoothie recipe is full of antioxidants and yummy flavors.

 Smoothies ARE a Culinary Skill… Right?

 Now, if you’ve ever tried making popsicles or smoothie-sicles, you know that it’s a pain to get them OUT!
-I’ve been tricked into buying pop maker after pop maker – and I was even cut once by breaking plastic – so I was apprehensive to try yet another product.
+I’ve been tricked into buying pop maker after pop maker – and I was even cut once by breaking plastic – so I was apprehensive to try.

 Blueberry Smoothie Recipe